Reed-CompBio/spras/docs/tutorial/intermediate.rst

-Lower p-values indicate stronger evidence that a peptide's abundance significantly changes between those time points.
+Lower p-values indicate that the observed differences in peptide abundance between time points are less likely to have occurred by chance.

 1.5 From p-values to prizes
 ----------------------------